-A Brief History Of The Band Rammstein
+A Brief History Of The Band RAMMSTEIN

-Throughout their nearly 30 years of existence, RAMMSTEIN has never swerved away from their roots.
+Throughout their nearly 30 years of existence, RAMMSTEIN have never swerved away from their roots.
 One of the first bands known for being part of the Neue Deutsche Härte “New German Hardness” in English (NDH), RAMMSTEIN has continued to be commercially successful and critically acclaimed.

-Formed in 1994 in Berlin, the band’s six member lineup has not changed, and neither has their consistency.
+Formed in 1994 in Berlin, the band’s six-member lineup has not changed, and neither has their consistency.
 Their signature sound is filled with influences from techno, rock, metal, goth, and industrial, just to name a few.
 By appealing to a vast array of music fans, RAMMSTEIN is one of the few non-English singing bands to repeatedly hit the charts in North America.
 The band gained their third Billboard Top Hard Rock Album No. 1 spot with “Zeit” in 2022.

 A Very Condensed Origin Story